Lititz Moravian Church - Lititz, PA

 The stop list is:

-The Principal Discant begins from tenor g with the first fourteen pipes in the facade.
+The Principal Discant, which is smaller in scale, begins from tenor g with the first fourteen pipes in the facade.
 The 8' Flauto Amabile is a small scale open wood stop while the 4' Floth is larger.
 The Qünt: Dehn (Quintadena) is capped metal with the five lowest as stopped wood basses.
 The first fifteen pipes of the Principal 4' are also in the facade.
 Both the pedal ranks are made of wood and are located unenclosed behind the case.
 The Sub Bass is stopped while the Octav Bass is open, this being the typical arrangement for Tannenberg's pedal pipes.
 There is also a Coppel Pedal which operates a separate set of palets in the manual chest..

 Source for the stop names: A letter from Tannenberg to Brother Marshall dated December 11, 1797 in which he describes the organ in the church in Lititz.